h4ppy0wl/teeth_localization_and_numbering/README.md

 If you want to build the Docker image yourself, clone the repository and run the following command from the project root:

 1.  **Build the image:**
+2.  **Build the Docker Image:**
     ```bash
     docker build -t my-teeth-api:latest .
     ```

 2.  **Run the locally-built image:**
     After building, you can run your local image using the same steps as in the "Getting Started" section, but replacing the image name:
+3.  **Run the Locally-Built Container:**
+    After building, run your local image using the same `docker run` command, but replacing the image name with the tag you just created:
     ```bash
     docker run -d \
       -p 8000:8000 \